 If you're like most Americans, the subject of underarm care might be something of a taboo.
 From a young age, we're taught that underarm odor is something to be avoided, ashamed of, and even teased for.
 You might have noticed that the antiperspirant industry often exploits this social phobia in their advertising--funny how that works!
 That's why we put together the Official Underarm Skincare Guide.
 Let's get started.

-Ever notice a stain on your clothing in the underarm area and wonder how it got there?
-Many people attribute these as “sweat stains,” but they’re often the result of an interaction between your sweat and the active ingredients in your deodorant.
-The biggest culprit here are antiperspirants, which contain aluminum-based compounds that are especially likely to stain once bonding with the body's urea found in your sweat.
+Ever notice a stain on your t-shirt and wonder how it got there?
+Many people refer to these as “sweat stains,” but they’re often caused by a combination of your sweat and the ingredients in your deodorant.
+The biggest cause of these are probably antiperspirants, which contain aluminum-based compounds that are more likely to stain once combining with the urea found in your sweat.

-Although we don’t think of our armpits as a “dry” area, the thin skin of our underarms is actually prone to dryness, particularly because the antibacterial properties of many deodorants can lead to dried out skin.
+We don’t always think of our armpits as a “dry” area, but the thin skin under there is actually prone to dryness, partly because the antibacterial properties of certain deodorants can contribute to the drying out of our skin.
 Keep them moisturized!

 PRO TIP: Apply your deo to dry skin, waiting until any moisturizer you’ve applied has dried after shaving.
 Be sure you’re shaving with a fresh, clean razor to minimize micro-abrasions.

 By now, it should be clear that the underarms are a sensitive area of our body.
 Now that you’re in the know, note that it can be helpful for your delicate skin to be given opportunities to “recover,” free of shaving and products that may dry or irritate.

 PRO TIP: Applying deo right after shaving can be irritating.
 Try giving your underarms 10 minutes before putting on product, or shave before bed then let your skin relax overnight.